Portuguese Navy: Habsburg dynasty

-The Portuguese participation included a squadron of nine galleons (a tenth galleon provided by Tuscany was added to the squadron) and two zabras, and another squadron of four galleys, with a total of 16 vessels and more than 5,800 men.
-This expedition culminated in the naval battle of Gravelines.
 Linked to Spain by a dual monarchy, Portugal saw its large Empire being attacked by the English, the French and the Dutch, all enemies of Spain.
-The reduced Portuguese population (around one million) was not sufficient to resist so many enemies, and the Empire started to fall apart.
-The Portuguese Navy was still involved in several other conflicts and maintained an important role in the fight against pirates.

-António Saldanha commanding a fleet of 30 carracks defeated an Ottoman fleet in the Mediterranean and conquered Tunis.
+The reduced Portuguese population (around one million) was not sufficient to successfully resist so many enemies, and the Empire began a slow decline.
+During the Iberian Union, the Portuguese Navy was still involved in several other conflicts and maintained an important role in the fight against pirates.
+António Saldanha, commanding a fleet of 30 carracks, defeated an Ottoman fleet in the Mediterranean and conquered Tunis.
 Meanwhile, João Queirós accomplished a double crossing of the Pacific Ocean leaving from California.

-In 1618, the first naval infantry regiment was founded (Terço da Armada da Coroa de Portugal), origin of both the modern marine corps of Portugal and of Brazil.
+While specialized troops had long existed to provide artillery and riflemen aboard Portuguese warships, Portugal's first official naval infantry force was founded in 1618 as the Terço of the Navy of the Crown of Portugal (Terço da Armada da Coroa de Portugal), making it the second-oldest marine corps in the world only after the Spanish Marine Infantry and the direct origin of the modern Portuguese Marine Corps.

 During 14 days of fighting in February 1625, the Portuguese Navy fought an inconclusive action when a squadron of galleons, commanded by Rui Freire de Andrade, and another one of galleys, commanded by Álvaro Botelho, engaged a combined English and Dutch naval force in the Strait of Hormuz.
 Following the battle, Persia and Portugal signed a treaty that regulated their commerce in the gulf.
 It is generally agreed that the treaty was signed in 1625, but the surviving text is undated and it may have been signed as late as 1630.
 A major joint Portuguese–Spanish naval and military expedition was organized in April 1625 to retake Salvador da Bahia in Brazil from the Dutch, who had captured the city one year before.
 The Portuguese fleet was commandeered by Manuel de Menezes and counted 22 ships, including the Terço da Armada da Coroa de Portugal, and about 4,000 men.